valerio98-lab/g1_hybrid_prior/README.md

 ## Installation

-It's strongly suggested to set up a virtual env, pyenv or uv is preferable or a conda one if you're more acquainted with the latter.
+It's strongly suggested to set up a virtual env; pyenv or uv is preferable but also a conda virtual env is fine if you're more acquainted with the latter.

 ### 1. Clone the repository